-Here are four key elements to successfully compete on the global ecommerce environment:
+Here are four key elements to successfully compete in the global eCommerce environment:

 Customers have to be able to contact you within their market space.
 If you are not planning to open a retail outlet, then you need to provide them with a business address and a phone number in their local market.
 Be as close as possible to your customers (at least virtually).

 Plan for key shopping dates in other countries, for example, Black Friday in the US.
 According to the New York Times, Singles’ Day in China on November 11th creates more e-commerce revenues than any shopping day in the world.

 Global equal to 24 by 7 support.
 Different time zones will impact your opening hours.
 If you don’t have the resources to have someone in your office to answer the sales enquiries after office hours, simply outsource.
 An after hour’s call centre service can provide first call resolution and escalate urgent matters to your customer support team.

 Whether you are an American company looking to boost sales in Europe or vice versa you can sleep easy knowing that your business is still active and selling throughout the night.

 Do your homework; understand your customers and the market space.
 You may need to redesign your sales approach in order to succeed in other markets.
 By using Feasibility Studies and Qualitative & Quantitative Analysis a merchant can gain a new perspective on their customers.
 For example answering questions such as:

 - What are the key factors that influence our customers in each geographic location?